Flexor carpi ulnaris muscle: Function

 The muscle, like all flexors of the forearm, can be strengthened by exercises that resist its flexion.
 A wrist roller can be used and wrist curls with dumbbells can also be performed.
 These exercises are used to prevent injury to the ulnar collateral ligament of elbow joint.

 Variability

 The muscle can be doubled as accessory flexor carpi ulnaris muscle and is often accompanied by concomitant variants.

 Clinical significance

 Ulnar entrapment by the aponeurosis of the two heads of the flexor carpi ulnaris muscle may cause cubital tunnel syndrome.

 The tendon of flexor carpi ulnaris can be used for tendon transfer.

 Additional images

+Dissection of posterior aspect of right-sided forearm and hand, showing superficial extensor muscles.
+The flexor carpi ulnaris is labeled.
+(After Piersol.)

+Dissection of posterior aspect of right-sided forearm and hand, depicting deep muscles.
+The flexor carpi ulnaris finds itself labeled.
+(From Piersol's Anatomy.)

+Dissection of right-sided forearm and hand, showing the flexor carpi ulnaris tendon and surrounding anatomy.
+Anterior view.
+(After Piersol.)

 Bones of left forearm.
 Posterior aspect.

 Bones of the left hand.
 Volar surface showing its insertion into the pisiform bone and then via ligaments into the hamate bone and 5th metacarpal bone, acting to flex and adduct the wrist joint.

 Cross-section through the middle of the forearm.